sodafoundation/architecture-analysis/Pool_Properties_Design.md

 	// allow for the selected access protocol.
 	// +units:[IO]/s
 	MaxIOPS int64 `json:"maxIOPS,omitempty" yaml:"maxIOPS,omitempty"`

+	// MaxBWS shall be the maximum amount of data that can be transmitted in a
+	// fixed amount of time.
+	// +units:[MB]/s
+	MaxBWS int64 `json:"maxBWS,omitempty" yaml:"maxBWS,omitempty"`

 }

 // DataProtectionLoS describes a replica that protects data from loss.
 The